Axway-API-Management-Plus/openapi-validator/DEVELOPMENT.md

 # Create a release

-The release is not created via the GitHub action but locally via Maven and then the package is imported into a release on GibtHub.
+The release is not created via the GitHub action but locally via Maven and then the package is imported/uploaded into a release on GitHub.

 ```
 mvn release:prepare